bentleymi/ssl_checker/README.md

 #ssl_checker
 Packaged and distributed for public consumption here -> https://splunkbase.splunk.com/app/3172/

-THIS APP WORKS ON SPLUNK CLOUD, ENTERPRISE AND LIGHT - BUT NOT UNIVERSAL/LIGHT FORWARDERS
+THIS APP WORKS ON SPLUNK CLOUD, and ENTERPRISE - BUT NOT UNIVERSAL/LIGHT FORWARDERS

 Does not work on Universal Forwarders / Light Forwarders Requires Splunk's built in Python 3 and OpenSSL binaries / libraries